 US housing supply deficit pushed housing prices to record highs at a rapid pace, affecting affordability especially of first-time home buyers.
-This in turn slowed down sales activity with new home sales down to a year low in May.
-However, demand for housing remains strong and a crash is not likely.
+This in turn has slowed down sales activity with new home sales down to a year low in May.
+This, however, does not imply a crash in prices.
 Despite some risks, prices should settle at levels higher than during the pre-pandemic period for some time to come.

 Housing has been a key source of strength during the post-pandemic recovery phase.
 As early as May 2020, we highlighted the jump in mortgage applications as an initial sign of a V-shaped recovery in the United States (US).
 Soaring demand subsequently prompted a substantial supply response so much so that residential investment made nearly as large a contribution to GDP growth in Q4 2020 as household consumption!

 Yet, despite the notable acceleration in housing starts, the supply deficit worsened.
 Consequently, US house prices are not only at record highs, but they have also been rising at a near record pace (Figure 1).
 In May 2021, the median price of an existing single family home was 24.4% higher than a year ago.
 Compare that with previous peaks of 16.9% YoY in October 2005 and 17.2% YoY in 1979!